uk-gov-mirror/alphagov.digitalmarketplace-runner/README.md

 logs for the data api and the buyer-frontend to be shown).

 #### FE / Frontend
-Runs `make frontend-build` against frontend apps.
+Runs `invoke frontend-build` against frontend apps.
 With arguments, the closest-matching app name for each word will be rebuilt (eg 'fe buyer supplier' will run a `frontend-build` on the buyer-frontend and the supplier-frontend.
 With no arguments, all frontend apps will be rebuilt.
 This is a one-off rebuild; for ongoing rebuilds use `FW`.